CSTLU/CF212/_posts/2019-04-22-Install Latex.md

 ![Latex](http://cs.thanglongit.net/CF212/img/1280px-LaTeX_logo.svg.png)

 ### I. How to setup environment?
 First of all, LaTeX needs to install both Texlive and TexEditor.
 And both are available on Windows, Linux(Ubuntu) and MacOS.
-I would recommend you to install the full TeXLive (contain every package, libraries and about 3.6GB in size).
+I would recommend you to install the full TeXLive (contain every package, libraries ~ about 3.6GB in size).

 #### 1. Install Texlive-full